plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 ---------------------

 As a next step we recommend that you try to start the instance with your add-on.
-This will fail on all import-errors (e.g. relative imports that are not allowed in Python 3) If it works you can try to install the add-on.
+This will fail on all import errors (e.g. relative imports that are not allowed in Python 3).
+If it works you can try to install the add-on.
-You need to fix all issues that appear and do some prelimenary manual testing to check for big, obvious issues.
+You need to fix all issues that appear and do some preliminary manual testing to check for big, obvious issues.

 5. Run tests
 ------------